 4,000,000 units, at \$10.00 per unit, each unit consisting of one ordinary share, one right and one redeemable warrant.
 Each right entitles the holder thereof to receive one-tenth (1/10) of one ordinary share upon the consummation of an initial business combination, as described in more detail in this prospectus.
-Each warrant entitles the holder thereof to purchase one-half (1/2) of one ordinary share at a price of \$11.50 per full share, subject to adjustment as described in this prospectus.
-Because the warrants may only be exercised for whole numbers of shares, only an even number of warrants may be exercised at any given time.
+Each warrant entitles the holder thereof to purchase one ordinary share at a price of \$11.50 per share, subject to adjustment as described in this prospectus.